- Home/

 Last Updated on

-When grout on your bathroom walls and floors becomes cracked or damaged, moisture will seep under the tiles.
-This can cause water damage, dampness, and then mould, which can ultimately affect the aesthetic of your bathroom.
-If you want to restore your bathroom tiles to their former glory, then it’s time to regrout!
+When grout on your bathroom walls and floors becomes cracked or damaged, moisture seeps under the tiles.
+This can cause water damage, dampness, and mould, which can ultimately affect the aesthetic of your bathroom.
+If you want to restore your bathroom tiles to their former glory, it’s time to regrout!

 What are the factors that affect the cost of bathroom regrouting?